*This is a guest post submitted by Jannelle Walker

 Getting Ready For Bedtime: Co-Sleeping

 In milder weather, your baby should do just fine in a camping crib, cot or even their own sleeping pad.
 But in the coldest of weather, co-sleeping is a must!
 Allow your baby to snuggle next to you throughout the night.
-Skin to skin contact is the surest way to stay warm.

 Make sure your sleeping bag is large enough to accommodate both you, and your little infant.
 Co-sleeping is also important because it will allow you to keep tabs on your baby’s body temperature the entire evening.
 In case your baby starts to get sweaty or fussy, have extra layers and a change of clothes near you inside the tent.